Components of a Commercial Lightning Protection System

 - Surge arresters

-Lightning Protection Resources From the Experts in Trenton
+Industrial and Commercial Lightning Protection Resources From the Experts in Trenton

 Most people don’t understand the damage a lightning strike can inflict until they are suffering the consequences.
 This is especially true for industrial settings.
-Failure to invest in industrial lightning protection leaves your building vulnerable to damage, your employees vulnerable to injury and your profits in a tenuous spot.
+Failure to invest in industrial and commercial lightning protection leaves your building vulnerable to damage, your employees vulnerable to injury, and your profits in a tenuous spot.
 B & B Lightning Protection offers industrial-grade lightning protection to factories, manufacturing plants and other industrial spaces in New Jersey where a lightning strike may occur.

 Our approach utilizes several technologies, including lightning rods, grounding technologies and surge suppression.
 This combination can effectively route a strike’s force away from the building and prevent a disaster.
 There are several reasons industrial clients should consider this, including: